gsi-upm/Sefarad/README.md

 ```shell
 grunt default
 ```
 That will generate all you need into `build/` folder.
-All you need is to run `index.html`.
+Just open `index.html` into your web browser.

 **_Universities Demo_**